A community so welcoming, you'll feel at home.

 - 5 residence halls

 - Bl.
-Margaret Hall houses 16 women (typically upperclassmen) and has the luxuries of wall to wall carpeting and personal bathrooms for each room.
+Margaret of Castello Hall houses 16 women (typically upperclassmen) and has the luxuries of wall to wall carpeting and personal bathrooms for each room.

 - St. Edmund Campion Hall, the largest of the women’s residence halls, houses over 75 women on three floors.
 The spacious common rooms on first and main floor provide the women with a comfortable place to hang out, a venue for formation programs, etc. The first floor even has a movie room for the women.